EliasAL2/EliasAL2.github.io/_pages/about.md

   <img src="https://github.com/user-attachments/assets/2d99d50c-e937-4d1b-8c8e-23032aa6d99e" width="400" title="Multi Modal LLM of Lisa">
 </p>

 Next up is the Multi-Modal LLM of LISA.
-This one was trained using **LLaVa** as a base.
+This one was trained using **LLaVA**[8] as a base.
 As an input, it takes both the image and the text and later on outputs a new text.
 The important part the researchers added to their MMLLM for LISA is the **<SEG> token** that was added to the vocabulary of the LLM.
 This toke signifies the **request for segmentation**.
 So when the request for segmentation was made in the input text like in our example (With "Please output segmentation mask") the MMLLM will detect this and add a <SEG> token to its output.
 This <SEG> token will then later on clarify the need for a segmentation mask for the upcoming components of LISA so it makes sure that a segmentation mask is put over the correct part of the image.
 The training of this MMLLM took a comparably small amount of time only taking 3 days and was relatively resource inexpensive.